Information theory for dimensionality reduction in dynamical systems: Characterizing latent variables

+In the next two sections, we focus on the case of a discrete latent space (like in Sec.~\ref{sec:infodecay}) in order to precisely characterize and demonstrate numerically two features of the latent variables: (i) the size of the latent space effectively satisfies a law of diminishing returns, in the sense that the information gain per additional extra state quickly decreases after some point, and (ii) the dynamics of latent variables are in general not Markovian, even if the underlying dynamics are Markovian; this non-Markovianity can be quantified and in some cases reduced.

-\section{Knowing when to stop}
+\subsection{Knowing when to stop}

 For discrete encoding variables $h$, the information bottleneck partitions state space and reduces the dynamics on $x$ to a discrete dynamics on $h$.
-Such reductions of complex systems to symbolic sequences via partitioning of state space has attracted attention for more than half a century \cite{ulam1960,li1976_ulam,Shaw1981,Crutchfield1983}.
-Several works have approached this partition problem from a dynamical systems perspective, linking ``optimal'' partitions to eigenfunctions of the (adjoint) transfer operator \cite{Cvitanovic2012,froyland2005}.
-In this setting, a central question (posed most explicitly by Cvitanovi{\'c} et al. \cite{Cvitanovic2012}) is ``when to stop'': how many states does $h$ need in order to capture statistical properties of the original dynamics?
+Such reductions of complex systems to symbolic sequences via partitioning of state space have attracted attention for more than half a century in both theoretical and data-driven contexts~\cite{ulam1960,li1976_ulam,Crutchfield1983,berman2016flies,ahamed2021,costa2023,murphy2023optimized,hathcock_dillavou_stochastic_2025}.
+Several works have approached this partition problem from a dynamical systems perspective, linking optimal partitions to eigenfunctions of the (adjoint) transfer operator \cite{Cvitanovic2012,froyland2005}.
+In this setting, a central question is ``when to stop'' \cite{Cvitanovic2012,gaspard1993,ahamed2021,costa2023}: how many states does $h$ need in order to capture statistical properties of the original dynamics?

-We consider this question by finding the optimal IB encoder in the limit of \textit{low} compression, $\beta\gg 1$, but fixed encoding capacity $N_H$ (where $H_t\in\{0,...,N_H-1\}$), i.e. the encoder is only restricted by the number of symbols it can use.
-Analogous setup was used in the context of Renormalization Group transformations in \cite{Goekmen2021,PhysRevE.104.064106,Goekmen2023}.
-In this regime, the encoder learned by IB is deterministic; we are learning an optimal \textit{hard} partition of state space.
-This can be seen by noting that $I(H_t;X_{t+\Delta t})=S(H_t)-S(H_t|X_{t+\Delta t})$ is maximized when the latter term is zero, which happens when $x$ unambiguously determines $h$, i.e. when $p(h|x)\in \{0,1\}$ for all $x$.
-The details of how the encoder is computed are discussed in the next section.
+We consider this question by finding the optimal IB encoder in the limit of low compression, $\beta \gg 1$, but fixed encoding capacity $N_H$ (where $H_t\in\{0,...,N_H-1\}$), i.e. the encoder is only restricted by the number of symbols it can use.
+An analogous setup was used in the context of renormalization group (RG) transformations in \cite{Goekmen2021,PhysRevE.104.064106,Goekmen2023}, which results in effective model reduction due to the ``sloppiness'', or irrelevance, of certain system variables \cite{machta2013_science,transtrum2015_sloppiness_review}.
+In this regime, the encoder learned by IB is deterministic; we are learning an optimal hard partition of state space.
+This can be seen by noting that $I(H_t;X_{t+\Delta t})=\mathcal{H}(H_t)-\mathcal{H}(H_t|X_{t+\Delta t})$ is maximized when the latter term is zero, which happens when $x_t$ unambiguously determines $h_t$, i.e. when $p(h_t|x_t)\in \{0,1\}$ for all $x_t$.
+The optimal encoder is computed using the Blahut-Arimoto algorithm (Ref.~\cite{tishby_IB,cover2012elements} and SI Section~\ref{si_sec:background}).